samuelhenshaw2020/vue-interswitch/README.md

         :amount="100"
         class="custom, bootstrap or tailwind class here"
         :callback="onCallback"
       />
   </main>
-  // Note that amount should be the actuall amount, assen if payment is 1,000 enter 1000 as the amount, the module automatically multiplies the amount by 100 so as to meet the requirement of "amount should be in kobo"
+  // Note that amount should be the actual amount, that is, if payment is 1,000 enter 1000 as the amount, the module automatically multiplies the amount by 100 so as to meet the requirement of "amount should be in kobo"

 </template>